 Learn how to look at the Sun safely, whether it’s during a solar eclipse or on an ordinary sunny day.

-Viewing the Sun's brilliant face can be very rewarding — whether it's to see a simple sunspot grouping, to trace out a prominence high above the limb, or to watch the Moon's silhouette march across the brilliant disk during a solar eclipse.
-Learning how to look at the sun allows you all the benefits of sungazing without any of the inherent risks.
+Viewing the Sun's brilliant face can be very rewarding, whether it's to see a sunspot grouping, to trace out a prominence high above the limb, or — best of all — to watch the Moon's silhouette march across the brilliant disk during a solar eclipse.
+Learning how to look at the Sun safely allows you all the benefits of sungazing without any of the inherent risks.

 How to Look At The Sun Safely

 While it's easy to learn how to look at the sun as there are several right ways, there are also many wrong ways to view the Sun.
-The danger is obvious: its disk is so bright that prolonged, direct exposure can cause permanent damage to the retina, leading to loss of vision or blindness.
-To observe the Sun safely, you need to filter out more than 99% of the Sun’s light before it reaches your eyes.
+Sunglasses, for example, don't offer enough protection.
+The danger is obvious: The Sun's disk is so bright that prolonged, direct exposure can cause permanent damage to the retina, leading to loss of vision or blindness.
+To view the Sun or to safely watch a solar eclipse at any time other than totality, you need to filter out more than 99% of the Sun’s light before it reaches your eyes.

 Given these caveats, here’s some practical advice on how to look at the sun to safely observe sunspots and solar eclipses alike.
 This article covers a wide range of options: